Francill99/deep_norm/README.md

 python CNN_train.py --P 48000 --T 500 --lr 1e-3 --seed 11130 --dataset CIFAR10 --data_root ./data --out_dir <select_directory>
 ```
 To obtain the curves in the paper it is necessary to run for different P values and seed choices.

+## Results presented in the paper

+All data necessary to reproduces curves of experiments in deep networks are reproducible via the aggregated curves over many seeds in folder ./analysis